mmuller88/alf-acs-aps/Readme.md

 ## Docker Compose Deployment

 ### Prerequisites
 * You need Docker.
-For Windows and Mac I suggest using Docker Desktop: https://www.docker.com/products/docker-desktop
+For Windows and Mac I suggest using Docker Desktop: https://www.docker.com/products/docker-desktop .
+After installing the Docker Desktop Client remember to assign more memory to it.
+Per default the Docker Desktop Client just gets 2 GB RAM which is way to less for ACS.
+At minimum you have to assign 12 GB to it!

 ### Starting and Stopping
 General informations: